simont77/homebridge-weather-station-eve/README.md

 # Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-weather-station-extended`
+2. Install this plugin using: `npm install -g simont77/homebridge-weather-station-extended`
 3. Gather a free developer key for Weather Underground [here](http://www.wunderground.com/weather/api/).
 4. Update your configuration file.
 See the sample below.